-Part XV (Section 4971(f))
+Part XI (Section 4971(f))

-Tax on Failure to Correct Liquidity Shortfall
+Tax on Failure to Pay Liquidity Shortfall

-Section 4971(f).
-If your plan has a liquidity shortfall for which an excise tax under section 4971(f) is imposed for any quarter of the plan year, complete lines 44 through 47.
+Section 4971(f)(1).
+If your plan has a liquidity shortfall for which an excise tax under section 4971(f)(1) is imposed for any quarter of the plan year, complete lines 42 through 45.

+Line 42.
+Include on line 42 the amount of the liquidity shortfall(s) for each quarter of the plan year.

+Line 43.
+Include on line 43 the amount of any contributions made to the plan by the due date of the required quarterly installment(s) which partially "corrected" the liquidity shortfall(s) reported on line 42.

 Line 44.
-Include on line 44 the amount of the liquidity shortfall(s) for each quarter of the plan year.

-Line 45.
-Include on line 45 the amount of any contributions made to the plan by the due date of the required quarterly installment(s) which partially "corrected" the liquidity shortfall(s) reported on line 44.

-Line 46.
-Include on line 46 the net amount of the liquidity shortfall (subtract line 45 from line 44).
+Include on line 44 the net amount of the liquidity shortfall (subtract line 43 from line 42).

-Note.
+Additional tax for failure to correct liquidity shortfall.
 If the plan has a liquidity shortfall as of the close of any quarter and as of the close of the following 4 quarters, an additional tax will be imposed under section 4971(f)(2) equal to the amount on which tax was imposed by section 4971(f)(1) for such quarter.
+Report the additional tax on line 12b.